AI Legal

 Get started

-The Colorado AI Act takes effect February 1, 2026, and enforcement discretion will not last forever.
-If your business deploys AI systems that touch consumer decisions, the cost of compliance now is a fraction of the cost of an enforcement action later.
+SB 26-189 takes effect January 1, 2027, and enforcement discretion runs out fast: the AG's 60-day cure window sunsets entirely on January 1, 2030.
+If your business deploys covered ADMT, the cost of compliance now is a fraction of the cost of an enforcement action later.
 Start with a free FAIIR discovery call or explore the full FAIIR Compliance Membership.

 Need AI Legal Guidance?